Pahuja Law Academy is helping aspirants realise dream of a career in judiciary | www.lokmattimes.com

 Pahuja Law Academy is helping aspirants realise dream of a career in judiciary

-New Delhi [India], April 12 (/PNN): Pahuja Law Academy(PLA), an award-winning judiciary and law entrance coaching institute in New ...
+New Delhi (India), April 13: Pahuja Law Academy(PLA), an award-winning judiciary and law entrance coaching institute in New Delhi, ...

-New Delhi [India], April 12 (/PNN): Pahuja Law Academy(PLA), an award-winning judiciary and law entrance coaching institute in New Delhi, has carved out a special space for itself by helping hundreds of young aspirants across the country eyeing a career in judiciary realise their dream.
+New Delhi (India), April 13: Pahuja Law Academy(PLA), an award-winning judiciary and law entrance coaching institute in New Delhi, has carved out a special space for itself by helping hundreds of young aspirants across the country eyeing a career in judiciary realise their dream.

-Pahuja Law Academy (PLA) began operations in 2015 with a vision to transform judicial services coaching.
+Pahuja Law Academy (PLA)began operations in 2015 with a vision to transform judicial services coaching.
 From just 50 students and two rooms, the institute now has more than 25 Offices in New Delhi.
-Each year, it is helping more than 2,000 students prepare for judicial services exams in different states, and accounts for nearly 20 per cent share of the segment.
+Each year, it is helping more than 2,000 students prepare for judicial services exams in different states, and accounts for nearly 20% share of the segment.

 “Pahuja Law Academy (PLA) is built on the cornerstones of excellence, professionalism, and integrity.
 We also impart training in various law courses, but our core focus is preparing judges.
 Judges provide a high form of service and play a crucial role in society.
 Helping aspirants to become good judges is a big responsibility and we are striving hard to do so.
 We have become the most successful institute for preparing for a career in judiciary and our vision is to help the maximum number of aspirants achieve their dream of becoming a judge.
 In a way, we are also contributing to the betterment of the judiciary by producing the best judges for the country,” said Kapil Pahuja, Director of Pahuja Law Academy (PLA).